 Click on the following link for fact sheets about Alzheimer's

-Our Flu Campaign is now well underway, (see below regarding childrens nasal flu) All eligible Adults have been invited. if you feel you are eligible but have not received your invite please contact the Surgery.
-If you wish to deline your Flu jab please also inform us so we can update your records.
+All eligible Adults will be invited.
+If you feel you are eligible but have not received your invite by the end of October 2020 please contact the surgery.
+If you wish to decline your Flu jab please also inform us so we can update your records.

-Who is eligible for a free annual NHS Flu Vaccination?
+To find out more and see who is eligible for a free annual NHS Flu Vaccination, please see the link https://www.nhs.uk/conditions/vaccinations/flu-influenza-vaccine/

 Why have your vaccination at YOUR GP Surgery?